collindougherty/pipeline/README.md

 Currently active problems:
 - Review of NCDBRecode.R to ensure accuracy according to 2020 PUF data dictionary
 - Need for specific variables to be encoded; SEQUENCE_NUMBER, PRIMARY_SITE, HISTOLOGY, Grade_Clin, Grade_Path, Grade_Path_Post
+- NCDB provides an encrypted PUF SAS file to begin with, need to build in the back-end which converts raw file to csv with user only inputting the NCDB provided encryption password

 ## How to Cite
 Please cite this repository if it was useful for your research: